Sunday, July 14, 2024

 Ode VII.

-A light used to descend to you, showing your virtuous way of life, wherefore, renowned father, as you participate now in the divine light, send forth its rays to those who honor you with affection.
+A light used to descend upon you, showing your virtuous way of life, wherefore, renowned father, as you participate now in the divine light, send forth its rays to those who honor you with affection.

 You calmed an ungovernable horse by your prayer, thrice-blessed Nicholas; wherefore, lay to rest the passions of souls and give the peace of the Spirit to my perverse soul.

-We wretches have no other hope amid the afflictions of life but you, O Lady, for you are the joy of the despairing and you disperse the clouds which disturb the eye of the soul.
+We wretches have no other hope amid the afflictions of life but you, O Queen, for you are the joy of the despairing and you disperse the clouds which disturb the eye of the soul.

 Ode VIII.